Back to the articles

 • Error in the specification of the source material.

-• Environmental factors not taken into account.
+• Environmental influences not taken into account.

 What is the reason for an initial sample inspection?